- Initial Subdivision Questions

 Submit a Subdivision Application.

-- Both sides of the Subdivision Application must be completed in its entirety and signed by all registered owners.
+- Both pages of the Subdivision Application must be completed in their entirety and signed by all registered owners.

 - Complete information for the names, address and telephone number(s) of the registered owner(s) and the authorized person(s) acting on behalf of the mentioned persons.
 If a person is acting on behalf of the registered owner(s), it is essential that all the registered owner(s) sign the authorization at the back of the application form.
 Please note that if a company or individual is the owner of the said land under an agreement for sale as indicated by caveat on the back on the Certificate of Title, please submit a copy of the signed agreement.
 The individual noted on the caveat must sign the application.